otrv4/otrv4/otrv4.md

 If the state is `WAITING_AUTH_I`:

-  * If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.
+  * If the receiver's instance tag in the message is not the sender's instance tag you are currently using, ignore this message.
-  * Validate the Auth-R message and ignore the message if it fails.
+  * Validate the Auth-I message.
+Ignore the message if validation fails.
+Stay in state `WAITING_AUTH_I`.

+  If validation succeeds:

   * Transition state to `ENCRYPTED_MESSAGES`.
   * Initialize the double ratcheting.